kunalg123/finalSubmissionFormat/README.md

 ### To determine the Start-up time

+**WARNING! : This method is flawed and yields incorrect results, uploaded only to maintain Log**

 Open your terminal and change the working directory to the folder where your netlist file is saved.
 Run the netlist file using the following command.
 ```